hrcd/hrcd.github.io/_pages/trauma-design.md

 <div class="col-md-8 pr-5">

 <h4 id="terms">Key terms</h4>
+<p>The terms listed below are intentionally framed in plain language, or words that are commonly used in conversation.
+A wide range of disciplines discuss, document, studiy, and ameliorate trauma, including: behavioral health, psychology.
+Each discipline has specialist terms to describe various aspects of trauma; these are listed in the 'related terms' section below each main term.
+Experts related to terms are also listed below.</p>

 {% assign termlist = site.data.terms | where_exp: "item", "item.categories contains page.categories" %}
 {% assign introterms = site.data.terms | where_exp: "item", "item.tags contains 'intro'" %}